Disclaimer

 American Staffordshire Terrier Traits

-Agile muscular build, strongly defined cheekbones, broad shoulders, medium height, round eyes and attentive appearance are the defining American Staffordshire Terrier traits.
+The defining American Staffordshire Terrier traits are an agile muscular build, strongly defined cheekbones, broad shoulders, medium height, round eyes, and attentive appearance.

 These traits set American Staffordshire Terrier apart from all the other dog breeds.
 Popularly known as Amstaffs, American Staffordshire Terriers are the darling of keen dog owners who themselves are known as Amstaffers.

-This article is going to be all about American Staffordshire Terrier’s outstanding traits.
+This article will be all about American Staffordshire Terrier’s outstanding traits.
 So, brace yourself for all that is yet to come.

-The American Staffordshire Terrier is intelligent and athletic which means he’s suitable for dog sports including agility, obedience, conformation and tracking.
-You can recognise him by his powerful head and stocky body.
+The American Staffordshire Terrier is intelligent and athletic, so he’s suitable for dog sports, including agility, obedience, conformation, and tracking.
+You can recognize him by his powerful head and stocky body.
 His coat is short and can be any color.
-It can be patched, solid or parti-coloured.
+It can be patched, solid, or parti-colored.
 This dog used to be known as a Pit Dog, a Half and Half or a Bull-and-Terrier dog before the English decided this was a better name in the early 19th century.

 This dog loves being with people and is very loyal.
 He’s also friendly but will protect the household from trouble when necessary.
-His coat is easy to maintain but he does need regular training and exercise.
+His coat is easy to maintain but needs regular training and exercise.
 His height is 17-19 inches tall.

 History of American Staffordshire Terrier

 American Staffordshire Terrier originally hails from England.
 This dog breed was raised for a specific purpose.
-Back in the eighteenth and nineteenth century, Englishmen were fond of blood sports.
+In the eighteenth and nineteenth centuries, Englishmen were fond of blood sports.
 These included dog fights, turning a pack of dogs loose on a stacked bear or a bull.
 In those days, spectators were fond of blood sports.
 They used to bet on the outcome to make money.

 Those days of grisly blood sports are long gone.
-But the blood sports gave us an outstanding breed – our very own American Staffordshire terrier.
+But the blood sports gave us an outstanding breed – our American Staffordshire terrier.

-The now extinct breeds such as White English Terrier and Black-and-Tan Terrier are thought to be alive in the American Staffordshire and the latter is supposed to carry the former’s gene pool.
-Nevertheless, it is certain that American Staffordshire Terriers are a cross between Bulldogs and Terrier breeds.
+The now-extinct breeds, such as White English Terrier and Black-and-Tan Terrier, are thought to be alive in the American Staffordshire, and the latter is supposed to carry the former’s gene pool.
+Nevertheless, American Staffordshire Terriers are certainly a cross between Bulldogs and Terrier breeds.

 American Staffordshire Terrier Traits